vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

 indicates that the snapshot has been transferred to durable storage and is ready to be used.
 The CSI BackupItemAction.Progress method will poll that field and when completed, return completion.

-## vSphere plug-in
+## vSphere plugin

-The vSphere Plug-in for Velero uploads snapshots to S3 in the background.
-This is also a BackupItemAction plug-in, it will check the status of the Upload records for the snapshot and return progress.
+The vSphere Plugin for Velero uploads snapshots to S3 in the background.
+This is also a BackupItemAction plugin, it will check the status of the Upload records for the snapshot and return progress.

 ## Backup workflow changes